 If you and your students are still getting started with Wixie, you can find lots of simple holiday-related activities in the Month-by-Month library.
 To access these activities and assign them to your students, log in to your teacher account, click the Activities tab, open the Tech4Learning folder, and open the Month-by-Month folder.
 The October sub-folder has activities for Halloween, of course, but also for Columbus Day and Fall writing.

-The fall-themed haiku activity in this folder is perfect for National Poetry Day, which is usually the first or second Thursday of the month (October 8 in 2015).
+The fall-themed haiku activity in this folder is perfect for National Poetry Day, which is usually the first or second Thursday of the month in the United Kingdom.
 You can use the haiku poetry form to help students become both concise and precise with their vocabulary.
 The kigo, season word, requirement of a haiku makes it especially timely for fall.

 You can find even more activities connected to October at the Trading Post.
 If you visit early in October, the home page shows a few of the fun ideas shared by other Wixie-using educators.